mideind/Straeto/README.md

 **Straeto** is a Python 3.x package encapsulating data about buses and bus routes of Strætó bs, an Icelandic municipal bus service.

-The data is fetched from the public [straeto.is website](https://straeto.is), where it is stored in a file called `GTFS.zip`.
-Unfortunately, that file is not (yet) located at a fixed, well-known URL.
+The data is fetched from an open data file released by Strætó bs called [`GTFS.zip`](http://opendata.straeto.is/data/gtfs/gtfs.zip).
+This file is large, doesn't change often and should not be fetched frequently or frivolously.
+The Straeto package downloads it at most once every 24 hours.

 ## Installation